Install LogScale Operator on Kubernetes

 Installing LogScale using the LogScale Operator

 The easiest way to install LogScale in Kubernetes is to use the offical LogScale Operator.
-This document describes installing the LogScale Operator.
-Once the LogScale Operator is running, and number of LogScale LogScale Operator Resource Management may then be created, including Humio Clusters, Repositories, Parsers and Ingest Tokens.
+Once the LogScale Operator is running, a number of LogScale components may then be created, including Humio Clusters, Repositories, Parsers and Ingest Tokens, see LogScale Operator Resource Management for more information.

 Pre-Requisites